 VIPERS skills include:

 Grammar is a major aspect of the school curriculum.
 Children need to be able to show understanding of different grammatical terms and be able to use them in their writing.

-Y6 children are assessed on their knowledge of these grammar terms through their Y6 National SPAG Test (Spellings, Punctuation and Grammar).
-We have designed a Jargon Buster specifically for the key themes within Y6.
-Click here.
+Year 6 children are assessed on their knowledge of these grammar terms through their Year 6 National SPAG Test (Spellings, Punctuation and Grammar).
+We have designed a Jargon Buster specifically for the key themes within Year 6.
+Please click here.

 Super sentences are used in each year group and have been designed to encourage and help the children use a range of skills within their writing.

 Below is a list of the super sentences taught in Year 6:

 |Passive voice||In passive voice, we can usually add ‘by…’ at the end.||The greenhouse window was broken.|

 |Subjunctive Form||Using formal language in very formal writing.||Were it not for the fact that we had already paid, we would have left immediately.|

 |Marking boundaries||Using : ; or – to mark boundaries between independent clauses.||The grass was long; it needed cutting.
 Snails are slow creatures: they take a long time to travel the shortest of distances.
 Sam ordered his favourite meal – curry.|